10 Tips to Go Plastic-Free on the Move

 8. Smoke smarter.

-For busy people on the go, smoking can provide a moment of relief and the chance to get outside.
-But does it feel relieving to know that the filters on cigarettes, made of plastic, can take up to 10 years to decompose?
-Not only are these horrid to see on beaches, but any animal could easily pick this up, as could a young child.
-So that cigarette that feels good for 1-2 minutes will remain on the earth for 10 years.
-Is it worth it?
-We don’t think so.
-Switch to an electronic cigarette by blu, who can recylcle your old one when you’re done with it, and who when sending a product, only use cardboard packaging.
-Blu.com
+The filters on cigarettes (made of plastic), can take up to 10 years to decompose.
+Not only are these off-putting to see outdoors and on beaches, but these also pose a danger to animals and young children.
+Switch to an electronic cigarette from blu, who can recycle your old one when you’re done with it, and who when sending a product, will only use cardboard packaging. blu.com

 10. Switch to reusable food wraps.

-One of the best ways to save money, avoid buying single-use plastic and be healthier all at the same time, is to bring meals in to work.
-So instead of using cling film, of which ‘more than 1.2 billion metres, equating to 745,000 miles of cling film is used by households across Britain every year – enough to go around the circumference of the world 30 times over’ – beebeewraps.com, and is very difficult to recycle, use a natural alternative that can be reused.
-The same thing can be said for makeup wipes – get yourself some of those, too.
-Bee’s Wrap Assorted 3-Pack, £15.50, thewisehouse.co.uk.
+One of the best ways to save money, avoid buying single-use plastic and be healthier all at once, is to bring your own meals in to work.
+Rather than using cling film (of which ‘more than 1.2 billion metres, equating to 745,000 miles of cling film is used by households across Britain every year – enough to go around the circumference of the world 30 times over’, according to beebeewraps.com), use a natural alternative that can be reused.
+The same thing can be said for makeup wipes – opt for washable pads instead.
+Bee’s Wrap Assorted 3-Pack, £16.50, thewisehouse.co.uk.